rkterungwa16/terk-react-components/src/components/nav/Nav.md

 - The component includes `role="navigation"` to ensure proper accessibility
 - When using with `NavItem` components, ensure that you provide proper ARIA attributes for active and disabled states
+- For navigation menus that serve as the main navigation, consider using the `<nav>` element with `component="nav"` for better semantic structure

+## Implementation Notes

+- The Nav component does not import any CSS directly; styles are applied through class names
+- Make sure you have imported the main stylesheet from the library when using this component
+- For proper nesting, use a `component` value that semantically matches your usage (e.g., use `ul` when NavItems are `li` elements)